MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-backup-restore.md

     $fabricRoleResources
     ```

-2. Run Read-SCFabricRoleResource cmdlet to refresh.
+2. Run the Read-SCFabricRoleResource cmdlet to refresh.

     ```powershell
     foreach($fabricRoleResource in $fabricRoleResources)